You’ve Purchased an Aircraft Part on Exchange. Now, How to Return Your Core?

 Aircraft parts may require special packaging, specified on the supplier’s notes or quotes.
 The D.O.T. may also require specific packaging and labeling for shipping aircraft parts, such as HAZMAT parts.

-You may be required to return your aircraft part core in the same packaging the exchange unit arrives in, or you may have to acquire that specific packaging before shipping the core to the supplier.
+Buyers may be required to return the aircraft part core in the same packaging the exchange unit arrives in or acquire that specific packaging before shipping the core to the supplier.
 For instance, if a windshield is shipped in a crate from the supplier, the core windshield must be returned in that crate or another just like it.
+(Note: if the supplier requires that their packaging be returned, and it is not, the buyer may be billed for a replacement package.)

-Using inadequate packaging could result in the core being damaged.
-You may be billed for a replacement package.
-Be sure to always use appropriate packaging for your core return.
+Using inadequate packaging could result in the core being damaged and unacceptable for return.
+Be sure to always use appropriate packaging for the core return.

 Timeframe for Shipping